Sexual Harassment Lawyers

 The Federal and State legislation are similar and generally, there are three elements to the definition:

-• the behaviour must be unwelcome
+- The behaviour must be unwelcome

-• it must be of a sexual nature
+- It must be of a sexual nature

-• it must be such that a reasonable person would anticipate in the circumstances that the person who was harassed would be offended, humiliated and/or intimidated.
+- It must be such that a reasonable person would anticipate in the circumstances that the person who was harassed would be offended, humiliated and/or intimidated.

 Whether the behaviour is unwelcome is a subjective test, ie the issue is how the conduct in question was perceived and experienced by the recipient rather than the intention behind it.
 Whether the behaviour was offensive, humiliating or intimidating is an objective test: whether a reasonable person would have anticipated that the behaviour would have this effect.